-Our priorities remain keeping the council's finances on track, sustaining vital services, protecting the most vulnerable in the city, making prudent investments in future growth and assets, achieving savings and managing cost pressures.
-We are also making our first steps towards recovery, and as we look towards the future, we will work to stabilise our city's economy and get as many people back into work as quickly as possible.
+Beyond these one-off commitments, our priorities remain keeping the council's finances on track, sustaining vital services, protecting the most vulnerable in the city, making prudent investments in future growth and assets, and achieving savings and managing cost pressures.
+We are also making our first steps towards recovery, and as we look towards the future, we will work to stabilise our city's economy and get as many people back into work as quickly as possible, building on the foundations of improved and more widespread testing, and the rollout of vaccines.

-Achieving these priorities is harder than ever, given the additional and unforeseeable cost pressures, significant income shortfalls and disruption to planned budget savings as a result of COVID.
-We must also be mindful of the potential impact of a no-deal or limited trade deal when the transition period following the UK's exit from the European Union concludes on 31 December 2020, and the way in which COVID might have an impact on demand for our services in the medium to longer term.
+Achieving these priorities is harder than ever, given the additional and unforeseeable cost pressures, significant income shortfalls and disruption to planned budget savings as a result of COVID-19.
+We are also mindful of the potential impact of the trade deal now in place with the European Union, which we are monitoring carefully to understand its impact on our businesses and communities, and the way in which COVID-19 might have an impact on demand for our services in the medium to longer term.

-The impact of COVID means that some of the savings we had planned to deliver in the current financial year as part of our medium-term plan for 2019-2022 have had to be reviewed.
-Many of those savings will still be delivered, which is a tribute to the hard work of council staff who have continued to deliver services while dealing with the impacts of the pandemic and two national lockdowns.
+The impact of COVID-19 means that some of the savings we had planned to deliver in the current financial year as part of our medium-term plan for 2019-2022 have had to be reviewed.
+Many of those savings will still be delivered, which is a tribute to the hard work of council staff who have continued to deliver services while dealing with the impacts of the pandemic and three national lockdowns.

-As a result of COVID, we cannot now make all the saving we had planned because our services are in such need from residents, communities and businesses.
-A range of new plans have needed to be developed to address those unachievable savings in response to the increased financial pressures and to reflect increased demand.
+As a result of COVID-19, we cannot now make all the saving we had planned because our services are in such need from residents, communities and businesses.
+A range of new plans needed to be developed to address those unachievable savings in response to the increased financial pressures and to reflect increased demand.